rodriggj/aws_lambda_training/lesson4/readme.md

 >**READS LIKE:** Here we are _exporting_ a function called _handler_ using typical NodeJs syntax.
 Within our _handler_ function we are using _arrow function_ syntax and passing three(3) parameters:
 >- [ ] the `event` Object which is the triggering event coming from one of the AWS services (S3 bucket upload, API Gateway Call, etc.),
->- [ ] the `context` will return data about the context of the function call (e.g. function name, execution time, etc.) &
+>- [ ] the `context` Object will return data about the context, or the runtime execution, of the function call (e.g. function name, execution time, etc.) &
 >- [ ] a `callback` function which will be invoked after the `...` code is ran (whatever that code maybe)
 >
 > We are then returning a result by calling _callback_ and passing in a _result_ parameter, which is what will come back from our `...` code.